Vietnam

 Australia regularly discusses human rights with Vietnam.

 Australia and Vietnam have regularly held formal human rights talks since 2002.
-The seventeenth Australia-Vietnam Human Rights Dialogue took place virtually on 8 December 2021 in Canberra.
+The 19th Australia-Vietnam Human Rights Dialogue took place in Australia on 30 July 2024.

-Australia’s delegation typically includes representatives from the Australian Human Rights Commission, and senior officials from the Department of Foreign Affairs and Trade and relevant Australian Government agencies.
+Australia's delegation typically includes representatives from the Australian Human Rights Commission and senior officials from DFAT, led by Australia’s Ambassador for Human Rights.

 The Human Rights Dialogue facilitates frank discussion about key human rights issues, including: